cisagov/ScubaGear/baselines/exo.md

 ### Implementation

 #### MS.EXO.11.1v1 instructions:
-Any product that meets the requirements outlined in this baseline policy may be used.
-If the agency is using Microsoft Defender, see the following implementation steps for
+Any product meeting the requirements outlined in this baseline policy may be used.
+If the agency uses Microsoft Defender, see the following implementation steps for
 [enabling impersonation protection](./defender.md#msdefender21v1-instructions).

 #### MS.EXO.11.2v1 instructions:
-Any product that meets the requirements outlined in this baseline policy may be used.
-If the agency is using Microsoft Defender, see the following implementation steps for
+Any product meeting the requirements outlined in this baseline policy may be used.
+If the agency uses Microsoft Defender, see the following implementation steps for
 [enabling preset security policies](./defender.md#msdefender12v1) which includes user safety tips to warn users.

 #### MS.EXO.11.3v1 instructions:
-Any product that meets the requirements outlined in this baseline policy may be used.
-If the agency is using Microsoft Defender, see the following implementation steps for
+Any product meeting the requirements outlined in this baseline policy may be used.
+If the agency uses Microsoft Defender, see the following implementation steps for
 [enabling preset security policies](./defender.md#msdefender13v1) which includes mailbox intelligence for detecting phishing attacks using AI.

 ## 12. IP Allow Lists

-Microsoft Defender supports the creations of IP “allow lists,” intended to ensure that emails from *specific* senders are not blocked.
+Microsoft Defender supports creating IP “allow lists,” intended to ensure emails from *specific* senders are not blocked.
 However, as a result, emails from these senders bypass important security mechanisms, such as spam filtering, SPF, DKIM, DMARC, and [FROM address enforcement](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/anti-phishing-from-email-address-validation?view=o365-worldwide#override-from-address-enforcement).

-IP “block lists” ensure that mail from these IP addresses is always blocked.
+IP “block lists” ensure mail from these IP addresses is always blocked.
 Although we have no specific guidance on which IP addresses to add, block lists can be used to block mail from known spammers.